strongdm/accessbot/docs/ACCESS_CONFIGURATION.md

 Besides the “manual approval” workflow, you can configure:
 * Automatic approval for all resources (`SDM_AUTO_APPROVE_ALL`).
 Automatically grant access to all available resources - no need for admin approval.
 * Automatic approval by tag for resources (`SDM_AUTO_APPROVE_TAG`).
 Automatically grant access to all tagged available resources.
 Delete the tag or set it false to disable.
 Auto-approve resources will be highlighted when executing: _show available resources_
+* Hide tagged resources (`SDM_HIDE_RESOURCE_TAG`).
+Remove tagged resources from the list of available resources.
+The tag value is ignored, delete tag to disable.
+Hidden resources will not be shown when executing: _show available resources_
 * Automatic approval for all roles (`SDM_AUTO_APPROVE_ROLE_ALL`).
 Automatically grant access to all available roles - no need for admin approval.
 * Automatic approval by tag for roles (`SDM_AUTO_APPROVE_ROLE_TAG`).
 Automatically grant access to all tagged available roles.
 Delete the tag or set it false to disable.
-* Hide tagged resources (`SDM_HIDE_RESOURCE_TAG`).
-Remove tagged resources from the list of available resources.
-The tag value is ignored, delete tag to disable.
-Hidden resources will not be shown when executing: _show available resources_
+Auto-approve roles will be highlighted when executing: _show available roles_

 ## Possible workflows
 Different workflows (permutations) can be configured using the flags mentioned above - adjustable at runtime via [plugin config](docs/CONFIGURE_ACCESSBOT.md).